 Extreme weather conditions, especially rapid oscillations between hot and cold, can have disastrous effects on your car’s paint job.
-Vehicle paint expands as temperature rises and contracts as temperature falls – this happens on a daily basis, as well as season to season.
-Regular growing and shrinking of the paint causes it to lose its shine, and eventually it will flake off due to weakened grip on the surface of the body panel.
+Vehicle paint expands as temperature rises and contracts as the temperature falls – this happens on a daily basis, as well as season to season.
+Regular growing and shrinking of the paint cause it to lose its shine, and eventually it will flake off due to weakened grip on the surface of the body panel.

 Every day of its life your car is exposed to harsh UV rays from the sun, bird droppings, dirt, dust, and moisture in various forms.
 This continuous assault of the elements causes the paint to lose its quality and chip away easily.